The two main responsibilities for the Edinburgh Community Health Partnership are

 Follow the link to ‘Organisational Charts’ for the following

-- The ECHP’s position in the NHS Lothian structure
+· ECHP position in NHS Lothian structure – August 2013

 The Edinburgh Community Health Partnership actively involves the public, patients and carers in the redesign and development of community health services.
 It also provides an exciting opportunity for partner agencies such as the City of Edinburgh Council, and the voluntary sector (sometimes referred to as the Third Sector) to work in partnership to deliver health and care services.